 Also, be wary of any warranty not directly backed by the manufacturer.
-If you’re not sure or can’t get a straight answer, get a second opinion and take your time to make a decision.
+If you’re unsure or can’t get a straight answer, get a second opinion and take your time to decide.

 There’s no such thing as a silly question about your hearing health and what’s included with your hearing aid purchase.

-Also, consider asking the larger hearing aid retailers for disclosure about which manufacturer they are owned by and the brands of hearing aids they sell.
-Understanding their alliances will ensure you are not asking for a quote on a brand they don’t usually supply.
+Also, consider asking the larger hearing aid retailers for disclosure about which manufacturer they are owned by, and the brands of hearing aids they sell.
+Understanding their alliances will ensure you are not asking for a quote on a product they don’t usually supply.

-Although a hearing clinic or retailer may have access to a wide range of hearing aid brands, a majority focus on one or two brands they will fit most of the time.
+Although a hearing clinic or retailer may have access to a wide range of hearing aid brands, most focus on two or three brands they fit most of the time.

-Don’t forget, retailers and independent clinics and are businesses too.
+Don’t forget retailers and independent clinics are businesses too.
 And like all companies, there are operating costs to consider.
-Such as the training budget for audiologists and staff to effectively and efficiently fit and support a certain number of hearing aid brands.
+Such as the training budget for audiologists and staff to effectively and efficiently fit and support several hearing aid brands.

 The six largest hearing aid manufacturers invest heavily in research and development (R&D).
-A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up-to-date.
-For example, every manufacturer has product updates and new additions to their portfolios every year and their proprietary fitting software for audiologists to learn.
+A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up to date.
+For example, every manufacturer has yearly product updates, new portfolio additions, and proprietary fitting software for audiologists to learn.

-If you have any questions about good value hearing aids, speak to someone today at one of our clinics.
+If you have questions about good-value hearing aids, speak to someone today at one of our Auckland or Christchurch clinics.